 Roche Center graduate assistants work in all of these research areas under the guidance and mentorship of Roche Center staff and partners.
 Graduate assistants gain experience in the field of Catholic education with opportunities for networking, professional development, presentation and publication.

 Program Based Research

 Center research focuses on both longitudinal assessments of program outcomes and national issues facing Catholic education.
-Program-related assessments include the Two Way Immersion Network for Catholic Schools (TWIN-CS), the Emmaus Leadership Series, and the Urban Catholic Teacher Corps (UCTC).
+Program-related assessments include the Two Way Immersion Network for Catholic Schools (TWIN-CS), and the Emmaus Leadership Series.
 National issues research has included Catholic Schools Serving Hispanic Families and the Catholic Schools Standards Study.

 National Scope Research

 In addition to program assessment, the Roche Center's research team designs, administers, analyzes, and presents studies on the top issues facing Catholic education today.
 These national initiatives have included studies of spiritual formation in Jesuit high schools, school governance and finance models, the creation and effectiveness of benchmarks for Catholic school accreditation and improvement, and Catholic schools serving Hispanic families.